qr-mint/terminal/readme.md

 ### Contact

-If you're interested in this project or want to learn more, please contact me via email at dao0dev.
+If you're interested in this project or want to learn more, please contact me via email at qr.mint.dev@gmail.com or telegram @dao0dev.